-Procedure and Compliance
+2. Procedure and Compliance

-The ADOT Civil Rights Office must approve the agreement for the use of joint checks in writing.
+ADOT Business Engagement & Compliance Office must approve the agreement for the use of joint checks in writing.

-- 1. After obtaining authorization for the use of joint checks, the prime contractor, the DBE, and the supplier must retain documentation to allow for efficient monitoring of the agreement. - 2.
-Copies of canceled checks must be submitted with the payment information for the period in which the joint check was issued.
-Certificates of payment must indicate whether or not joint checks were used. - 3.
-The prime contractor, DBE, and supplier each have an independent duty to report to the Department in the case of any change from the approved joint check arrangement. - 4.
+- 1. After obtaining authorization for the use of joint checks, the prime contractor, the DBE, and the supplier must retain documentation to allow for efficient monitoring of the agreement. - Copies of canceled checks must be submitted with the payment information for the period in which the joint check was issued.
+Certificates of payment must indicate whether or not joint checks were used.

+- 3. The prime contractor, DBE, and supplier each have an independent duty to report to the Department in the case of any change from the approved joint check arrangement. - 4.
 Any failure to comply will be considered by the Department to be a material breach of this contract and will subject the prime contractor, DBE, and supplier to contract remedies and, in the case of serious violations, a potential for termination of the contract, reduction or loss of prequalification, debarment, or other remedies which may prevent future participation by the offending party.

-Certification of Payment
+F. Certification of Payment

 Achievement of the DBE goal by a contractor is measured by actual payments made to the DBEs.
-The contractor, consultant, or vendor shall submit at the completion of the project the "Certificate of Payment" affidavit for each DBE firm working on the project.
-This affidavit shall be signed by the prime contractor, consultant, or vendor and the relevant DBE, and submitted to the Civil Rights Office.
+The contractor, consultant, or vendor shall submit at substantial completion of the project the "Certification of Payment" affidavit for each DBE firm working on the project.
+This affidavit shall be signed by the prime contractor, consultant, or vendor and the relevant DBE, and submitted to ADOT Business Engagement & Compliance Office or Subrecipient/Subgrantee and LPA.